2020 Yenko/SC Camaro arrives with 1,000 hp and boss looks

 The exterior doesn't change too much from the standard 2020 Camaro, but the hood is made from carbon fiber painted to match the body color.
 However, the exposed carbon-fiber hood scoop looks quite sinister.
 Hood stripes and side graphics help complete the Yenko look and customers can choose from nine different colors to compliment their choice of exterior color.
 Yenko and Stage II badges decorate the exterior as well.
 There will be no mistaking SVE's creation for a standard Camaro.

 Inside the muscle car, Yenko embroidery is found on the floor mats and headrests.
 A plaque marks the Camaro's build number as one of just 50 SVE plans to build.
-Prices for the boss Yenko Camaro start at $68,995 before any options.

-Note: Update: This story has been updated to fix an error in the price reported in the original version.
+The boss Yenko Camaro package costs $68,995 plus the price of the donor Camaro, making it one expensive proposition.
+But then again, 1,000 horsepower doesn't come cheaply.